-Buying a dog can be one of the most exciting moments in your life, but the responsibility of becoming a dog owner should not be underplayed.
+Buying your first dog can be one of the most exciting moments in your life, but the responsibility of becoming a dog owner should not be underplayed.
 Below, we’ve put together some questions that you must ask if you’re considering becoming a dog owner.

 Can we afford a new dog?

-One of the first things that you should think about before you buy a dog is the cost.
-Of course, if you choose a dog from a rehoming centre, then you’ll likely pay nothing or just a small donation to the charity, but the cost of a dog is only part of the financial equation.
+One of the first things that you should think about before you buy any pet is the cost.
+Of course, if you choose one from a rehoming centre, then you’ll likely pay nothing or just a small donation to the charity, but the cost of one is only part of the financial equation.
 For example, vets bills can be very expensive, especially for puppies and dogs with health conditions.

 Is our home suitable for a dog?